Melissaa12/MobileAINet-Object-Detection-for-Pedestrian-Danger-Zones/README.md

 This notebook contains the scripts for augmentation (noising, blurring and rotation)

 ## Model
-This folder is containing scripts edited from Ultralytics repo and data generated from it.
+This is for the model training of the YOLOv5 model.
+This folder contains scripts edited from Ultralytics repo and data generated from it.
 Run YOLOv5_Code_final.ipynb to see usages of the code repo like traning and evaluation on models.

 This read me includes the important parts of the repository that we edited or is relevant